Cycls/cycls-py/README.md

 ## Cycls: The AI App Generator
-Cycls streamlines AI application development by generating apps from high-level descriptions.
+Cycls[^1] streamlines AI application development by generating apps from high-level descriptions.
 It eliminates boilerplate, ensures cross-platform compatibility, and manages memory - all from a single codebase.

 With Cycls, you can quickly prototype ideas and then turn them into production apps, while focusing on AI logic and user interactions rather than wrestling with implementation details.